rodrigoronner/saeb-ml-analysis/README.md

 ## Citation

-If you use this code or data in your research, please cite our article:}
+If you use this code or data in your research, please cite our article: Tertulino, R., & Almeida, R. (2025).
+A Multi-level Analysis of Factors Associated with Student Performance: A Machine Learning Approach to the SAEB Microdata. arXiv preprint arXiv:2510.22266.